The European Green Deal: Pressure to Innovate

 The EU Green Deal and electric cars are forcing the automotive industry to innovate.
 The industry can no longer rely on decades-old technology.
 Check out how nTopology's Business Development Manager, Fabian Grupp, thinks AM can push the industry forward in a first of three blogs discussing this topic.

 COVID-19 has turned our plans upside down, both in our personal and professional lives.
-And every single industry is facing major challenges: hospitality, air travel, retail and so on.
+And every single industry is facing major challenges: hospitality, air travel, retail, and so on.
 That being said, most industries have been subject to fundamental change and challenge long before the virus took hold of the entire world.
 Changes and challenges such as prefabrication with BIM in construction, disruptive competitive landscapes because of advanced manufacturing, or the need for digitalization-ready infrastructure in general to name a few.
 With or without the virus, these challenges won’t go away and will continue to disrupt every industry.

 One particularly massive challenge is manmade climate change.
-Last year, the European Commission announced the European Green Deal and, in short, the strategy intends to make the EU carbon neutral by 2050; its official outline indicates that, “transport accounts for a quarter of the EU’s greenhouse gas emissions, and is still growing,” hence the need to curb the problem.
+Last year, the European Commission announced the European Green Deal and, in short, the strategy intends to make the EU carbon neutral by 2050; its official outline indicates that “transport accounts for a quarter of the EU’s greenhouse gas emissions, and is still growing,” hence the need to curb the problem.

 So what does that mean to us and why are you reading this on the nTopology blog?
 The Green Deal is forcing automotive companies and their suppliers to rethink how they design and manufacture.
-In a three-part series, I will first look at why automotive companies and their suppliers are under more pressure to innovate than ever before.
+In a three-part series, I will first look at why automotive engineering and design companies and their suppliers are under more pressure to innovate than ever before.
 The second and third installments will describe current market developments in Additive Manufacturing and how computational modeling combined with new materials enable engineers to rethink traditional concepts.

 Technological shift: combustion to electric

 In public debate, electric cars and associated infrastructure are being viewed as the most feasible route to steer personal transport towards these CO2 goals with other concepts like hydrogen fuel cells moving out of the picture.
-Essentially, the debate is leading us towards a one for one replacement: classic defining technology replaced entirely with new technology (aka the end of the combustion engine for personal transport).
+Essentially, the debate is leading us towards a one-for-one replacement: classic defining technology replaced entirely with new technology (aka the end of the combustion engine for personal transport).
 However, this example of a full technological pivot is rife with consequences in engineering and manufacturing.

 Simply put, automotive companies don’t build most of the parts themselves.
 At their core, they are masters in maintaining hugely complex, ever-evolving networks of suppliers.
 We are seeing and will continue to see a large industrial ecosystem being impacted, not only a few household-name companies.